patrickcash/reader-react/README.md

 ## Basic Architecture

 The base reader interface is built using React and Redux along with the React-Bootstrap UI component library

+## TODO:

+1 Determine how much common functionality should go into this basic template
+    - basic architecture should be the same between projects using this template
+    - most Redux functionality should be the same between template

+2 Determine how much common styling should go into this basic template
+    - Should it just be a basic template with no styling except layout code?
+    - Full styling to use styling code as a template as well?